Talcum Powder and Ovarian Cancer

 Want to know more about the health risks of talcum powder and your rights?

 Many consumers have questions regarding the health risks of talcum powder and their rights under the law when they have been injured due to an unsafe product.
 Let the personal injury team at Ged Lawyers, LLP in Boca Raton, Florida help.
 Our full-service law firm has been serving the Florida community since 1995 and is actively taking on talcum powder product manufacturers, including Johnson & Johnson, fighting on behalf of consumers for the compensation they deserve.
 If you or a loved one developed ovarian cancer that may have been caused by using a talcum powder product, give us a call.
-Contact a member of our team today to arrange a confidential consultation to discuss your personal injury case.
+Contact a member of our team today to arrange a free case review to discuss your personal injury case.
 We can be reached at 561-995-1966 or contact us online.